Posted On October 29, 2022 Personal Injury

 In clinical depression, you feel these emotions all or most of the time.
 Though people may attempt to support you or comfort you, you have trouble accepting their help and may isolate yourself.

-If you’re suffering from depression, instead of experiencing normal ups and downs, you may feel a “sense of doom” that prevents you from even temporary enjoyment of life, the Amputee Coalition reported.
+If you’re suffering from depression after losing a limb, instead of experiencing normal ups and downs, you may feel a “sense of doom” that prevents you from even temporary enjoyment of life, the Amputee Coalition reported.
 You might have trouble expressing your feelings of anger in direct and healthy ways.
 Instead of seeing these emotional changes as a result of your amputation, you might feel that they don’t correspond to any particular life event (which can make it difficult to imagine that things will improve in the future).

 Limb loss survivors who experience depression might also notice symptoms such as: